josiahdavis/OpenPerceiver/README.md

 ## Training on ImageNet

-You can use this [data download script](https://github.com/pytorch/examples/blob/main/imagenet/extract_ILSVRC.sh) to download ImageNet.
+After downloading ImageNet [here](https://www.image-net.org/) you can use [this script](https://github.com/pytorch/examples/blob/main/imagenet/extract_ILSVRC.sh) to extract the data.

 **Training scaled-down version**